Wendover Nugget: History

+Incidents

-On August 3, 2007, two people were involved in attempting to rob the casino.
-One was an employee of the casino.
+On August 1, 2007, two people were involved in an attempt to rob the casino, one of which was a casino employee.
+Both suspects were arrested shortly after the attempt.

 On October 14, 2007, Carlos Garcia-Castillijos was murdered.
 During a fight between him and his wife, two brothers intervened, and were suspected of killing Carlos.
 The two suspects in the case were apprehended by police in Utah.